Global Optimality and Finite Sample Analysis of Softmax Off-Policy Actor Critic under State Distribution Mismatch: Off-Policy Actor Critic with Decaying KL Regularization

 We analyze the optimality of an off-policy actor critic algorithm without correction of the state distribution mismatch (Algorithm~\ref{alg opac}).
 Our analysis provides, to some extent, a theoretical justification for the practice of ignoring this correction.

 In Algorithm~\ref{alg opac}, the target policy $\pi_\theta$ is a softmax policy.
 At each time step $t$, we sample an action $A_t$ according to the behavior policy $\mu_{\theta_t}$.
 Importantly, though the behavior policy is also solely determined by $\theta$, the parameterization of $\mu_\theta$ can be arbitrarily different from $\pi_\theta$.
 After obtaining the reward $R_{t+1}$ and the successor state $S_{t+1}$, we update the critic with off-policy expected SARSA, where $\pi_{\theta_t}$ is used as the target policy for bootstrapping.
 We then update the actor similarly to \eqref{eq off-policy ac with mismatch} without correcting the state distribution mismatch.
-The update to $\theta_t$ in Algorithm~\ref{alg opac} is different from \eqref{eq off-policy ac with mismatch} in two aspects.
-First, we use a projection $\Pi: \R \to \R$ in case the critic becomes too large:

-where $C_\Pi \doteq \frac{r_{max}}{1 - \gamma}$.
-Second, we use the KL divergence between a uniformly randomly distribution $\fU_\fA$ and the current policy $\pi_{\theta_t}(\cdot | S_t)$ as regularization, with a decaying weight $\lambda_t$.
+The update to $\theta_t$ in Algorithm~\ref{alg opac} is different from \eqref{eq off-policy ac with mismatch} in that we use the KL divergence between a uniformly randomly distribution $\fU_\fA$ and the current policy $\pi_{\theta_t}(\cdot | S_t)$ as regularization, with a decaying weight $\lambda_t$.
 The KL divergence is introduced to ensure that the target policy $\pi_\theta$ is sufficiently explorative such that there are no bad stationary points (cf. Theorem 5.2 of \citet{agarwal2019optimality}).
 In practice, the entropy of the policy is often used to regularize the policy update \citep{williams1991function,mnih2016asynchronous}.
 Here we use the KL divergence instead of the entropy mainly for technical consideration.
 We refer the reader to Remark 5.2 of \citet{agarwal2019optimality} for more discussion about this choice.
 The decaying weight $\lambda_t$ is introduced to ensure that, in the limit, the target policy $\pi_\theta$ can still converge to a deterministic policy, which is a necessary condition for optimality.

 Algorithm~\ref{alg opac} runs in three timescales.
 The critic runs in the fastest timescale such that it can provide accurate signal for the actor update, which runs in the middle timescale.
 It is then expected that the actor would converge to stationary points whose suboptimality is controlled by $\lambda_t$, which decays in the slowest timescale.
 Finally, as $\lambda_t$ diminishes, the suboptimality of the actor decays to 0.
 To achieve this three timescale setting, we make the following assumptions. \begin{assumption} (Three timescales) The learning rates $\qty{\alpha_t}, \qty{\beta_t}$ and the weights of KL regularization $\qty{\lambda_t}$ have the forms